amirHossein5/git-backup/README.md

 ### Options when directory already exists in disk

-If directory that you're uploading already exists in the specfied disk, then some options will be show you, like deleting directory from disk(this just removes the uploaded directory from disk), select new name(equilvant of `--to-dir`, uploads directory with another dir name)
+If directory that you're uploading already exists in the specfied disk, then some options will be show you, like

+- deleting directory from disk
+    - this just removes the uploaded directory from disk
+- selecting new name
+    - equilvant of `--to-dir`, uploads directory with another dir name
+- replacing directory
-, replacing directory(replaces directory with previously uploaded one, and files that are same with previously uploaded ones, won't be upload again, and uses uploaded one)
+    - replaces directory with previously uploaded one
+    - files that are same with previously uploaded ones, won't be upload again, (uses uploaded one)
+- merge directory
-, merge(uploads new files, or files that are different with previously uploaded ones, and creates empty directories that aren't exists in uploaded folder), that you can choose.
+    - uploads new files, or files that are different with previously uploaded ones
+    - creates empty directories that aren't exists in uploaded folder

 ### Specifying destination path

 By default your directory will be upload to path `passed-directory-name/`.
 If you want to specfiy custom path that your folder will be upload there, use `--to-dir`